conduktor/conduktor-docs/docs/guides/tutorials/deploy-aws.md

 ---
 sidebar_position: 8
-title: Deploy Conduktor on AWS CloudAWS CloudFormation
+title: Deploy Conduktor on AWS
 displayed: false
 description: Deploy Conduktor on AWS CloudAWS CloudFormation
 ---

-## Deploy Conduktor on AWS
+## Overview

 This guide will show how to deploy <GlossaryTerm>Console</GlossaryTerm> in your AWS environment with all the mandatory dependencies.
 It will demonstrate how to deploy Conduktor as a Docker container on ECS with Fargate and configure it alongside a PostgreSQL database via RDS.